blocknative/web3-onboard/docs/src/routes/docs/[...1]overview/[...3]onboard.js-migration-guide/+page.md

 ---
-title: "Migration Guide from v1"
+title: 'Migration Guide from v1'
 ---

 # Migration Guide from onboard.js to web3-onboard